 There may be courses which meet during the work week, to accommodate students in the Teaching Credential Program and others for whom week nights are better than weekends.

-The program also uses the summer session rather intensively, to accommodate those in educational professions.
+Summer Session - The program also uses the summer session rather intensively, to accommodate those in educational professions.
 In contrast to the regular academic year:

 - Summer classes meet evenings, weekends and/or online.